 This fall, new teachers will be entering the classroom for the very first time.
-They will experience their first open house, their first first day of school, and their first moments of panic when they realize the responsibility that has been given to them.
+They will experience their first open house, their first day of school, and possibly, their first moments of panic when they realize the responsibility that has been given to them.
 Overcoming those first year teaching jitters can be tough.
 However, those who have taught for more than a year know that a lot of stress can be alleviated by planning ahead and being flexible.
 If you are a first year teacher, check out the tips below to help ease your anxiety.
 If you have been teaching for longer than a year, leave your words of wisdom and encouragement below.

 It’s All About Systems

 According to Amy, a 13-year teaching veteran and current 3rd Grade Teacher in Roanoke, Virginia, the key to success during your first year is being prepared with systems for your classroom.
 Below are the systems she recommends setting up right away.

 - Lining Up: Teach your students to line up in ABC order.
 It takes practice, but after the first week, students will know exactly where their line spot is.
 This method eliminates running and shoving to get to the front of the line.
 Once the line is assembled, you can always rearrange it to allow different students to enjoy the coveted leader role.

 - Pencils: Have each child sharpen three pencils either at the beginning of the day or at the end of the day.
 This idea eliminates distracting trips to the sharpener, which are quite common among 2nd and 3rd graders who may sharpen pencils as an excuse to move about.
 Remember, while kids will now have sharp pencils, they still need to move, so be sure to provide plenty of fun and creative movement breaks throughout the day.